quietly-turning/Lua-For-SM5/_Singletons/SCREENMAN.md

 <img src="{{ site.baseurl }}/images/using-SM-to-debug-table.png">

+### Knowing when to use Trace()

- Please note that this debugging approach has limited usefulness as large Lua tables can easily contain more data than StepMania's window can reasonably display.
+ Please note that `SystemMessage()` is not the only debugging tool available in StepMania.
+SystemMessage() actually has a rather limited usefulness because large Lua tables can easily contain more data than StepMania's window can reasonably display.
 In such situations, a proper Lua `Trace()` is preferred.
 Output from `Trace()` is written to *Logs/Log.txt*

+ StepMania's *_fallback* theme includes a  `rec_print_table()` function to assist with recursively printing deeply nested Lua tables to the Log.txt file.
+Here is the example from above, reworked to to use `rec_print_table()` to write the entire params table to file.

+ <span class="CodeExample-Title">Using rec_print_table() to log a large Lua table</span>
+ {% highlight lua linenos=table %}
+ return Actor{
+ 	JudgmentMessageCommand=function(self, params)
+		-- recursive print the entire table of JudgmentMessage parameters -- to Logs/Log.txt.
+This would be more information than could fit -- onscreen at a single moment.
+		rec_print_table( params )
+	end
+ }
+ {% endhighlight %}